ajvreugdenhil/printer-monitoring/README.md

 **NOTE: this is not a safety system!**

 This project was designed to assist 3d printer operators with managing their printers.
-One important aspect is partial autonomy.
-The service evaluates printer parameters and determines if they're within normal range.
-If they veer outside, logs are created and the indicators are adjusted accordingly.
+By leveraging the position of additive manufacturing equipment on the cloud edge, we can build an optimized error detection flow, with a safe internet connected engineering workflow as secondary objective.

 ## System description

+The system consists of multiple parts, shown in the following diagram.

 ![Overview of the entire system, consisting of hardware, RPi and cloud sections](docs/system-overview.png "system overview")

+The green blocks represent the custom hardware and necessary software that is added to the printer.
+These can function without direct user interaction by querying data from OctoPrint.
+They are directly useful to the operator in the machines physical vicinity.

+The blue blocks are responsible for providing the operator with detailed metrics and logs regarding the health of the equipment.

-## Indicators
+## Stack light

+The stack light provides the operator with data regarding the system state.
+The meaning of the different colors and patterns is as follows.

 | color  | behaviour | meaning             |
 | ------ | --------- | ------------------- |